How can we be of service to you?

 With the acquisition of additional land, the cooperation of the increasing membership, supplement from the Methodist Conference and by the Grace of God, the members and friends along with the pastor, Rev. C. I. Smith, marched into the new structure in August 1956.
 After many years of growth, the church rechartered in 1984, and under the leadership of Reverend Warren L. Henry, Sr., the congregation assembled in its new church home in East Point, Georgia, as Headland Heights United Methodist Church on June 23, 1984.

-Currently under the dynamic leadership of Rev. Dr. Deborah S. Holloway, Pastor, descendants of the Lamar, Hill and McGuire families continue to worship and provide lay leadership to our congregation.
+Currently under the dynamic leadership of Pastor Willie A. Greene, descendants of the Lamar, Hill and McGuire families continue to worship and provide lay leadership to our congregation.
 We still believe in the power of prayer and a commitment to discipleship, evangelism and witness as we minister to one another through worship and small group study.